splvm/database-meetup/README.md

    - [The Part-time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)

    Next week, we have a special guest talk features David Wei on the topic of LSM Trees!
+22. **4/9/2022** This is our final meetup - we. have.
+FINISHED.
+CMU 15.445!
+Come and join us to celebrate this moment!
+Bring drinks and sparking water because we will talk about our next journey in learning everything in systems.

 ## Schedule